 The visible light is not distinguished from the other aspects of the electromagnetic spectrum, except that visible waves can be observed in the human eye.

 It is possible to classify electromagnetic radiation also as a stream of photons that are particulate matter that travel at light speed with wavelike properties.
-A photon is the smallest amount (quantum), and the discovery that light traveled to a quantity was the root of quantum theory.

 The vacuum light speed is a basic physical constant, and currently stands at 299,792.458 meters, or around 186,282 miles per second.
 The study of light and the interaction of light and matter is called optics.